AR Storytelling Platform For Brands

 Art House is pioneering a new approach to brand storytelling using augmented reality instant applications and art.
 It is the first application to use the instant app and cloud content delivery for a frictionless experience, with no app download required.

-As the Founding Product Designer, I supported the Art House team by contributing to the research, design, technology stack, and business strategy throughout the development process.
+As the Founding Product Designer, I supported the Art House team all steps of the way by contributing to the research, design, technology stack, and business strategy throughout the product development process.

 Role